 - Ninemile Point Park at the west end of Ninemile Point Road, Pierson

-- Butler Street Boat Ramp - east end of street in Astor, Lake County
+- Butler Street Boat Ramp at the east end of Butler Street in Astor

 - DeLeon Springs State Park, 601 Burts Park Road, DeLeon Springs

 - Ed Stone Park, 2990 W. State Road 44, DeLand

 - French Avenue boat launch/Starks Landing, where French Avenue meets the St. Johns River, Orange City